zuweilu/javascript/README.md

-"# some samll examples written when learn js"
+"# some small examples written when learn js"